 - Individual, group, and family therapy

-- Integrative interventions, such as yoga and art therapy
+- Integrative interventions, such as expressive arts and movement therapy

 - Support for co-occurring disorders

 - Nutritious meals and snacks; nutrition counseling and education